Decision-Making Under Uncertainty

 Overall Course Objectives

-To provide the student with the skills to tackle decision-making problems with uncertain information within different application fields (such as energy systems, finance, logistics) by making use of techniques of optimization under uncertainty.
+To provide the student with the skills to tackle decision-making problems with uncertain information within different application fields (such as energy systems, logistics) by making use of techniques of optimization under uncertainty.

 See course description in Danish